sachinkaria/CV/README.md

 I love organising and hosting events to promote company culture, branding and community engagement.
 It's a great way to show followers who you are and where you're going.

-- TEDxUnionTerrace [2013](https://www.youtube.com/watch?v=F5Is6xzZkf4&list=PLsRNoUx8w3rMt0281K97CCY5F9vw8CqsX) / [2014](https://www.youtube.com/watch?v=fOYz8YANfmw&list=PLsRNoUx8w3rMUzriQ3wP0Lu9m9EVCFTLu) - as founder of TEDxUnionTerrace I was head organiser and onstage host of two annual events before passing on the role
+- TEDxUnionTerrace [2013](https://www.youtube.com/watch?v=F5Is6xzZkf4&list=PLsRNoUx8w3rMt0281K97CCY5F9vw8CqsX) / [2014](https://www.youtube.com/watch?v=fOYz8YANfmw&list=PLsRNoUx8w3rMUzriQ3wP0Lu9m9EVCFTLu) - as founder of TEDxUnionTerrace I was head organiser and onstage host of two annual events before passing on the role.

+### Team Collaboration & Project Management

+Working within teams and managing projects has always been one of my strongest characteristics.
+I'd like to think I have a good knack for taking the lead when necessary as well as sitting back and being more analytical within a team.

+Rinedata - worked within teams as well as leads on projects to successfully implement financial management software around the UK

 ### Test Driven Development (XP)

  I have recently become somewhat enthusiastic about Test Driven Development primarily Ruby on Rails and AngularJS using Rspec, Capybara, Jasmine.
+Writing SOLID code which leads to beautiful software has somewhat jumped to the top of my interests.
 Check out some of my personal projects!

 ## Personal Projects